Promoting Excellence in Sexual and Reproductive Health

 The purpose of the NZCSRH LARC TTT course is to provide training in clinical training using a relevant train-the-trainer approach.

-Therefore, health practitioner competence in LARC procedures must be established prior to attendance on the NZCSRH LARC TTT course.
+Therefore, competence in LARC procedures must be established prior to attendance on the NZCSRH LARC TTT course.

 Competence can be demonstrated in a number of ways, as outlined in the Long-acting Reversible Contraception Principles and Standards for Trainers 2022